Spriting guide

 Let's magnify it as usual:

 Ick.
 See how it really doesn't look that much better than the original sprite?
 That's because there is almost no shading.
-Some people actually try to revamp Gold/Silver sprites, and just leave them like this!
-Don't do that.
-Ever.
+Some people do this to G/S/C sprites and think they've made a revamp, but all this is is a cheap recolor with cartoony outlines.

-Much better and more 3D.
+There; that's much better and more 3D.
 Now proceed to shade the cheeks and the stripes (look at the R/S sprite for reference again.)
-You see that the black ear tip is bigger on the R/S sprite than on this one's left ear (our right); therefore, make it a bit bigger before shading it.
-Look at the R/S face for reference when shading it, too.
-Oh, and some of the highlights look a bit awkward, so change them.
+I noticed here that the black ear tip is noticeably bigger on the R/S sprite than on this one's left ear (our right), so I decided to make it bigger on the revamp before shading it, but you don't have to if you don't want to.
+Finally, some of the highlights look a bit awkward, so let's change them.

 And now it should be finished.
 Let's look at it normal-sized and transparent: